+It's difficult to beat the effectiveness of an excavator with their myriad attachments and great durability.
 You’ve probably considered working in excavation or thought of renting a machine for some DIY home excavations, but what are the requirements to operate an excavator?
-Is a licence needed?
+Perhaps you have already read our guide to excavator hire and taking the next step as to whether a licence is needed.

 Do you need an excavator licence?